pchiorean/Indentz/lib/README.md

 | newName     | `string`               | New swatch name.                                           |
 | [newValues] | `number[]`             | Array of 4 values in 0-100 range (CMYK).                   |

 Replaces a swatch or a list of swatches with a different one.
 The new swatch is created only if values (CMYK) are provided and it doesn't already exist.
-Returns `true` if a replacement is made, `false` if not.
+Returns `true` if a replacement was made, `false` if not.

-##### Example
+#### Example

 ```js
 replaceSwatch('Red', 'Blue'); // 'Blue' it's supposed to exist